joesusecom/salt-tutorial/README.md

 # salt-tutorial

-Example code for the SUSECon 2015 Salt Tutorial
+Code examples for a two-day hands-on Salt training with a focus on hacking rather than just using Salt.